neapsix/neapsix.github.io/content/posts/2022/20220604_Which_WireGuard_On_FreeBSD.md

   persistent keepalive: every 25 seconds
 ```

-The last thing to do is to enable the tunnel on startup.
+The last step is to enable the tunnel on startup.
 I suspected that wireguard-tools came with an `rc` script to do so.

 ```console